 Are there crystals in your syrup?
 Likely cause: storing it exposed to air promotes water evaporation and sugar crystallization.
 To eliminate this, place the container in a bain-marie (or the microwave), add 1 or 2 teaspoons of water per cup (250 ml) of syrup and gently heat.
 Then store syrup in the fridge in an airtight container.

 3. Light please!

 You calculate the translucence of maple syrup to determine its colour.
 Therefore, extra light syrup has at least 75% light transmission, light syrup has between 60% and 75%, and medium has between 44% and 60%.

 When sugaring-off season rolls around, maple syrup becomes the star of many sugar shack menus.
 Whether it’s in a ham, baked beans, pudding cake or stuffed dumplings, this ingredient is versatile in both sweet and savoury dishes.
 Support your local maple producers by purchasing a can of maple syrup and cooking a sugar-shack-inspired meal at home.
 It’s the sweetest time of the year!

 Did you know that maple butter contains no butter?
 By heating maple syrup longer, you first get taffy, then butter and, finally, maple sugar.
 It all freezes beautifully.

 Unlike granulated white sugar, maple syrup has not been refined.
-This is why it contains several minerals, including iron, zinc, vitamin B2, but you would have to eat a lot of it to take advantage of its health benefits.
+That is why it contains several minerals, including iron and zinc, and vitamin B2, but you would have to eat a lot of it to take advantage of its health benefits.
 Better to simply enjoy its heavenly taste!

-Impress the kids by making taffy at home: for four hungry mouths, empty one syrup container (540 ml) in a saucepan and boil until the candy thermometer reads 114 °C (237 °F).
-Use a metal spoon and pour onto a plate of firmly packed snow, bring out the wooden sticks and enjoy!
+Impress the kids by making maple taffy at home: for four hungry mouths, empty one syrup container (540 ml) into a saucepan and boil until the candy thermometer reads 237°F (114°C).
+Use a metal spoon to pour onto a plate of firmly packed snow, bring out the wooden sticks and enjoy!